mifi/lossless-cut/README.md

 The following formats/codecs should generally work: MP4, MOV, WebM, MKV, OGG, WAV, MP3, AAC, H264, Theora, VP8, VP9
 For more information about supported formats / codecs, see https://www.chromium.org/audio-video.

 Unsupported files can still be converted to a supported format/codec from the `File` menu.
-(Try the fastest variant first.)
-A low quality version of the file (without audio) will then be created and opened in the player.
-The cut/export operation will still be performed on the original file, so it will be lossless.
+(Try the "fastest" option first.)
+A low quality version of the file (with/without audio) will then be created and opened in the player.
+The actual cut/export operation will still be performed on the original file, so it will be lossless.
 This allows for potentially opening any file that FFmpeg is able to decode.

 ## Video demos